dgrnbrg/piplin/doc/intro.md

 We cannot `bit-slice` the `counter` since it's a `uintm`, which is a number, not a `bits`.
 So, we use the function `serialize` to convert it to its bit representation, and then we can slice and concatenate with other bits to our heart's content.
 There is a corresponding function `deserialize` that we can use to convert bits to more meaningful types, as long as we know what type we want to deserialize the bits into.

 The seven segment displays on the Nexys 6 are active low, so we `bit-not` the output of the decoder before putting it on the cathode.
-Also, we must include the extra `#b1` to turn off the decimal point, since the display requires 8 bits to drive--7 for the digit, and one for the decimal.
+Also, we must include the extra `#b1` to turn off the decimal point, since the display requires 8 bits to drive - 7 for the digit, and one for the decimal.

 At this point, you should see all 4 digits displaying the same value and counting up together!